Pkcs11Interop/Pkcs11Interop/src/Pkcs11Interop.Tests/pkcs11-mock/README.txt

 Following these simple principles PKCS11-MOCK does not depend on any hardware nor configuration and can be easily modified to return any response or data.
-It has been tested on several desktop and mobile platforms and as such might also be used as a lightweight skeleton for the development of portable PKCS#11 libraries.

 For more info visit https://github.com/Pkcs11Interop/pkcs11-mock